A Living Canvas: Art, Community & Culture

 Panic at the Picnic, 2024, Paint

-Panic at the Picnic highlights the playful juxtaposition of the bees' innocence and the humans' irrational fear.
-The picnic goers frantically evacuate while the little bee friends are simply snacking.
+Panic at the Picnic highlights the playful juxtaposition of bees' innocence and humans' irrational fears.
+Picnic goers frantically evacuate while little bee friends simply snack away.
 Lincoln Park provides an ideal backdrop for this playful piece, transforming a peaceful day in the park into a fantastical, lighthearted adventure.

 Mary Lai